thoth-station/core/docs/adr/0002-release-policy.md

 * a release can be referenced from documents, so that operational procedures have a clear relationship with component versions being used
 * we can maintain sets of different versions for different deployment environments
+* we can provide a version string with each API provided by the project

 ### Negative Consequences <!-- optional -->